 You can read more about how I spiral the disciplines and write my math lesson plans in this post.

-My preschool math lesson plans include several whole and small group activities, as well as two new centers each week.
+My preschool math curriculum includes several whole and small group activities, as well as two new centers each week so preschoolers can get plenty of independent practice in the target skills.

 3.)
 Decide On Preschool Themes

-Now, some teachers and homeschooling parents prefer to plan themes only a month or few weeks in advance because they use the input and interest of their students to guide those thematic choices.
+Some teachers and homeschooling parents prefer to plan themes only a month or so in advance because they use the input and interest of their students to guide those thematic choices.

 I don’t do this so much.